pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 end
 ```

-Additionally if you would like to index an aggregate field or otherwise a virtual
+Additionally, if you’d like to index an aggregate field or otherwise a virtual
-field (one that is not stored on your database) you could do:
+field (one that is not stored on your database). you could do this:

 ```ruby
 def as_indexed_json(options = nil)